 Former major league first baseman Mark Teixeira joined ESPN as an MLB analyst prior to the start of 2017 baseball season.
-Teixeira will provide analysis for a variety of ESPN platforms, including its MLB studio coverage and SportsCenter.
+Teixeira is an analyst on ESPN’s flagship MLB show, Baseball Tonight.
+He appears on Baseball Tonight: Sunday Night Countdown, ESPN’s weekly pregame show preceding Sunday Night Baseball, and provides analysis for a variety of ESPN platforms, including studio coverage and SportsCenter.

 The three-time All-Star and World Series champion played for four teams during his 14-year MLB career including time with the Texas Rangers (2003-07), Atlanta Braves (2007-08), Los Angeles Angels of Anaheim (2008) and New York Yankees (2009-2016).